jhdrn/myra/README.md

 ## Components
 Myra is all about components and there is always at least one component in a Myra application.
-A component will have it's own state (the 'Model') and view.
+A component will have it's own state (the 'State') and view.

 A component will be defined with `defineComponent`: